brillout/wildcard-api/docs/intro.template.md

 ### How does it work?

+On a high-level Wildcard is trivial:
+It simple serializes t

+When

 In contrast, with Wildcard, you simply define JavaScript functions on Wildcard's `endpoints` object.
 No schema,